mapmeld/plant-based-llms/README.md

 GMO research, but it could also be used to find existing defenses to reduce chemical pesticides/herbicides or stop the spread of fungi which harm crops.

 **Where is AlphaFold / protein folding?** If you are a researcher you can ask DeepMind for access to AlphaFold.
-Other options include Chai-1 and Boltz-1.
+Other options include Chai-1, Boltz-1, and Protenix.
 This repo is for foundation models, generative models, embeddings, etc

 **What about my DNA?** Human testing and identifying human genes has its own challenges around testing / iteration and of course ethics.
 I don't want an amateur LLM to hallucinate a bunch of information about your DNA.
 Plants and micro-organisms are complex and lively but much safer to study.